kfatehi/blog/source/_posts/Crumple-a-post-mortem.md

 {% asset_img landing.png This is an example image %}

 **We went to work...** My co-founder was responsible for the business aspects, and I was responsible for the technical aspects.
 We would consult with each other on as much as we could.
 What could go wrong?

 Unfortunately we were far too optimistic about our project.
 We'd later discover we were so very very wrong.

 Sadly, we didn't realize this until we had build a complete platform and spent quite a bit of [our own] money.
-My co-founder recently deleted (without letting me know or getting my consent -- in fact I discover this as I write this article...) anything and everything related to Crumple, but as the developer, the code was out of his reach, safe on my GitLab server.
-Some of this code is worth discussing and releasing, before it falls into the abyss of proprietary abandonware.
+Some of the resulting code is worth discussing and releasing, before it falls into the abyss of proprietary abandonware.
+In addition, the business lessons are valuable and worthy of reflection.

-If I didn't provide a link to source code for a given project, it means I didn't think it useful or general enough to spend the effort moving the code out of my GitLab server.
-For the curious, feel free to email me and I am happy to share.
+_If I didn't provide a link to source code for a given project, it means I didn't think it useful or general enough to spend the effort moving the code out of my GitLab server.
+For the curious, feel free to email me and I am happy to share._

-## What we built
+## The Software

 By September 2015, we'd been at it for 9 months straight -- we'd designed, built, and deployed the entirety of the Crumple platform... complete with tests and CI (because that's how I do things).
-It was my co-founder's time to shine on the business front (more on this later)... and my time to enter maintainence mode on all the components:
+It was my co-founder's time to shine on the business front (more on this later)...
+Until then, let's look at the software:

 ### VirtualPrinter (ESC/P Parser)